POLY BAGS USED IN PACKING GARMENTS

 We made our packaging minimal in size to preserve natural resources.
-We use FSC certified recycled kraft board.
+We use certified recycled kraft board.
 We developed it utilising soy-based inks instead of the more common fossil fuel ink.
 There is zero plastic and small amount of animal free glue holding it together.

 We transfer our stock into kraft card pick boxes.
 They are picked and mailed in a small compostable mailer.